Opendigitalradio/ODR-DabMux/README.md

 tools.

-The `doc/` directory contains the ODR-DabMux documentation, a few example configuration files, and the munin and xymon scripts for the statistics server.
+The `doc/` directory contains the ODR-DabMux documentation, a few example configuration files, and the munin script for the statistics server.

 The `lib/` directory contains source code of libraries needed to build ODR-DabMux.